gourmetgate/docdump/general/tech-stack.md

 The entire backend server is stateless implemented.
 The only exception is the permission-check and authentication mechanism, where the framework support is used.

+## User interface

+The user interfaces is built using widgets from the scout framework.
+The user interface is implemented using TypeScript.
+The code is bundled using webpack and served by the backend server.